Thinking of coliving in France as you consider living arrangements as a digital nomad?

-Coliving in France is going to be an experience for you, as all the coliving spaces I will share below, are different from typical coliving spaces:
+France coliving is going to be quite the experience for you, as all the coliving spaces I will share below, are different from typical coliving spaces:

-For a digital nomad who loves to have a productive professional life but also do mountain-based activities in your free time, this coliving space is for you.
+For a coliving digital nomad who loves to have a productive professional life but also do mountain-based activities in your free time, this co living France space in French Alps is for you.

 You will enjoy a perfect balance of work and outdoor activities while staying in this coliving space.

-Some of the activities you can do there are snowshoeing, alpine skiing, ski touring, Nordic skiing, sledding, snowkiting, ice climbing, fat biking, ice-driving, ice skating, and lastly, thermal baths at the Great Baths of Monetier.
+Some of the activities you can do there are snowshoeing, alpine skiing, ski touring, Nordic skiing, sledding, snowkiting, ice climbing, fat biking, ice driving, and ice skating.

 - Private Room Double Bed (Ensuite Bathroom)